ubaldot/defrecs/README.md

 The chosen operating system is FreeRTOS.
 Once

+## Interrupts
+They are always deferred and they publish their own signals.

+## Application setup
+This is where you shape your application.
+You establish the task and which component is run on which task.

 ## Some rules
 1. components header files shall only have:
 2. A component can only belong to one task